Kicking off summer at 4-H camp - Pomeroy Daily Sentinel

 Camp is a place where local youth, even if they are in different school districts, can come together and form a bond.
 4-Hers work together towards common goals at camp and form a strong camaraderie with their fellow campers.

-Katherine Deem, a 20 year old who is going into her first fourth year at West Virginia University for secondary English education, shared she has been involved with 4-H for several years, beginning as a clover bud as a young child.
+Katherine Deem, a 20 year old college student at West Virginia University for secondary English education, shared she has been involved with 4-H for several years, beginning as a clover bud as a young child.

 “4-H has become like a second home for me, I could write books about what camp means to me,” said Deem.
 “So many laughs have been had there, priceless memories made, and truly lifelong friendships formed.
 My 4-H friends are my forever friends and every year I look forward to reuniting with those I don’t get to see as often, we pick up right where we left off like we never left.
 The people are truly what make 4-H camp the best it can be, I adore my Mingo tribe.”